-In the mid-2000s, leaders in both Hanoi and Washington, DC, sought new ways to upgrade the bilateral relationship.
-Two manifestations of this goal were the U.S. extending Permanent Normal Trade Relations (PNTR) status to Vietnam in 2007 and four annual summits from 2005-2008.
+In the middle of the last decade, leaders in both Hanoi and Washington, DC, sought new ways to upgrade the bilateral relationship.
+Two manifestations of this goal were the U.S. extending Permanent Normal Trade Relations (PNTR) status to Vietnam in 2007 and four annual summits from 2005 to 2008.
 The Bush Administration appeared to use these top-level meetings to encourage economic and political reforms inside Vietnam.
-In 2010, the two countries took a variety of steps indicating that they may be poised to enter a new level of cooperation, particularly on strategic issues.